People

 Each year, the student body elects a College Club Committee, and the College appoints a Student Leadership Team, along with various other leadership positions.
 All these leaders work together, with their work coordinated through the Student Executive Team.

-2023 All student leaders - cropped 2
+All student leaders - cropped

-2023 Student Executive with Staff - cropped
+Exec with staff - cropped

-2023 Student Executive Team
+2024 Student Executive Team

-The Student Executive Team comprises the two Assistant Deans, the College Club Executive (President, Vice President, Secretary, and Treasurer), the Senior Academic Tutor, the Senior Residential Advisor, the Indigenous Student Advisor, and the President of the Charitable Foundation.
+The Student Executive Team comprises the two Assistant Deans, the College Club Executive (President, Vice President, Secretary, and Treasurer), the Senior Academic Tutor, the Senior Residential Advisor, the Indigenous Student Advisors, and the President of the Charitable Foundation.
 It works closely with the Head of College, Dean, Director of Wellbeing, and Director of Learning to co-ordinate many aspects of College life, and in promoting student wellbeing and success.

-2023 College Club Committee
+2024 College Club Committee and Charitable Foundation Executive

 The College Club is an incorporated association.
 All residents of the College are eligible for membership of the Club, for which a subscription is paid.
 At the end of each year the student body elects a President, Vice President, Secretary, Treasurer, Male and Female Sports Officers, Male and Female Equity Officers, Male and Female Social Officers, Arts and Culture Officer, Merchandise Officer, and Sponsorship/Charitable Officer.
 They are together responsible for the management of Club affairs in the ensuing year.
 The College Club Executive consists of the President, Vice President, Secretary, and Treasurer.